marcinofulus/iCSEbook1/school/source/abitur/2014/en/urne.rst

 is smaller than the probability of the event E.

-The probability of the event E can be computed with Sage in two different ways.
+The probability for event E can be computed with Sage in two different ways.
 The first possibility is to simulate every possible sequence of the experiment with distinguishable balls.
 We therefore consider that every ball will be chosen with the same probability.
-This approach will lead to an exact result and will also prove our solution of part a).
+This approach will lead to an exact result and will also prove our solution of part a.

 .. sagecellserver::